helidon-io/helidon-examples/examples/metrics/filtering/se/README.md

-# Helidon Filtering Metrics SE Example
+# Helidon Metrics Name Filtering SE Example

-This project implements a simple Hello World REST service using Helidon SE and demonstrates the optional metrics exemplar support.
+This project implements a simple Hello World REST service using Helidon SE and demonstrates narrowing the metrics endpoint report using its `name` query parameter.

 ## Build and run